Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Peridynamics, fracture and damage problems, multiscale and multiphysics analysis}

 Peridynamics is a nonlocal theory that has gained popularity in recent years due to its applicability in multiscale and multiphysics research.
 It is especially effective for modelling materials and structures having discontinuities, such as cracks and fractures, and it provides a framework for considering long-range interactions \cite{lejeune2021}.
+The peridynamic theory of solid mechanics substitutes conventional local stress-strain equations with integral formulations in which the force applied to a location is determined by the deformation of the surrounding area.
 Arguably, the first paper on peridynamics was published in 2000, and the author discussed the models' discontinuities and long-range forces using a constitutive relation based on pairwise interactions between particles \cite{silling2000}.
 It is being used to capture biological material in fracture, e.g., bone fracture \cite{deng2009,ghajari2014}.
 Here, we describe the basic formulation of peridynamics at a spatial point $\mathbf{x}$ and time $t$.
 Similar to the neighbourhood of a spatial point for nonlocal models, we consider a horizon $\mathcal{H}_{\mathbf{x}}$ of size $\delta_{\mathbf{x}}$ as

 Depending on the dimension of the spatial domain, the shape of the horizon $\mathcal{H}_{\mathbf{x}}$ is different, e.g., in one-dimension $\mathcal{H}_{\mathbf{x}}$ is an open interval $(\mathbf{x}-\delta_{\mathbf{x}},\mathbf{x}+\delta_{\mathbf{x}})$; in two dimensions, it is a circular region of radius $\delta_{\mathbf{x}}$ centred at $\mathbf{x}$, etc. In addition, the dual horizon of $\mathbf{x}$ is defined as the union of points whose horizons include $\mathbf{x}$, i.e., $\mathcal{H}_{\mathbf{x}}' = \{\mathbf{y}: \mathbf{x}\in \mathcal{H}_{\mathbf{y}}\}$.
 The equation of motion is formulated as an integral of interaction forces between points on the spatial domain (body) $\Omega$.
 Following the balance of linear momentum, we obtain \cite{lejeune2021}: